OpenSource Together

 It teaches collaboration, communication, and decision-making in real environments.

-Contribution as Collaboration
+Contribution as collaboration

 A contribution is not just a code change.